Rainbow-Dreamer/Ideal-Piano/README.md

 ## Other notes

-1. It seems that some people fails to download directly from github, so I also upload a copy to the cloud, you can download directly from [here](https://www.jianguoyun.com/p/DY_8cucQhPG0CBifkqYE)
-2. Since my software is in English, considering somebody might be more familiar with chord type names in Chinese, I made a Chinese patch package, please change `language` to `'Chinese'` in the settings file, save and restart the software to use it.
+1. Since my software is in English, considering somebody might be more familiar with chord type names in Chinese, I made a Chinese patch package, please change `language` to `'Chinese'` in the settings file, save and restart the software to use it.